su2code/su2code.github.io/_docs_v7/Mesh-File.md

 It is important to note that SU2 will not use any specific boundary conditions that are embedded within the CGNS mesh.
 However, it *will* use the names given to each boundary as the marker tags.
 These marker tags are used to set the boundary conditions in the configuration file.
 Therefore, it is recommended that the user give names to each boundary in their mesh generation package before exporting to CGNS.
 If you do not know the number of markers or their tags within a CGNS file, you can simply attempt a simulation in SU2_CFD (leaving out the boundary information in the configuration file at first), and during the preprocessing stage, SU2 will read and print the names of all boundary markers to the console along with other grid information before throwing an error due to incomplete boundary definitions.
 The user can then incorporate these marker tags into the configuration file with the appropriate boundary conditions.

+ If needed, a converter from CGNS to the SU2 format has been built into SU2 (See the [inviscid wedge tutorial](../tutorials/Inviscid_Wedge)).

 ## Third-Party Mesh Software

 We are continuously working to integrate SU2 with industry-standard tools.
-We currently have an output plugin for the Pointwise(R) meshing software.
-This custom addition allows users of Pointwise version 17.00 and later to directly output their meshes in the native SU2 format.
-The plugin is available natively within recent versions of Pointwise (V17.0R2 or later).
+The latest releases of the Pointwise meshing software can both export and import meshes in the native ASCII SU2 format.
 In addition, a number of other packages support direct output to the SU2 format, such as GMSH and CENTAUR.
 CGNS files created by a number of other meshing packages have been successfully tested and used, such as those from ICEM CFD, for instance.